Is there a difference between dog training leads and normal leads?

 Dog training leads FAQs

-What type of leash should I use during puppy lead training?
+What type of leash should I use during lead training?

 What’s the best alternative to shock collars?

-Shock collars are a big no-no. When it comes to puppy and dog lead training, you need to make sure they associate it with fun and happy times, you don’t want them to fear their walks.
-They’re never ethical, nor offer a humane way to teach loose lead walking, so we’re always going to recommend normal collars.
+Shock collars are a big no-no. They’re never ethical, nor offer a humane way to teach loose lead walking, so we’re always going to recommend normal collars.
 You know, those that don’t choke dogs and rather let them breathe.

 Check the ZigZag app for the ultimate guide on how to train your dog with positive reinforcement.

-When and how can I start puppy lead training?
+When and how can I start lead training my puppy?

 Good question.
 You’ll be happy to hear that you can start lead-training your puppy as soon as you bring them home!
 By teaching them that close following brings them rewards, they’ll pick up on it in no time.
 Ok, fine it might take them a couple of weeks.
 But the earlier you start, the better!

 You’ll have to start small.
 Think baby steps.
-Puppy lead training is all about positive associations.
 At first, you’ll start helping them create associations with being next to you when walking.
 Then, you can add the harness and lead once they get the hang of things.
 Eventually, treats will go a long way when you can take them out to more distracting environments!
 They’ll literally become a part of your body.
 You’ll have them attached to you at all times.

 PRO TIP: Keep in mind that teaching them about treats is important before you even go so far as putting a lead or harness on them or taking them out for walks…treats are going to be your foundation for any kind of good training by the way.